Inside: You shouldn’t panic if you find a small intercaste queen in your hive. Often, they end up saving a colony during their very short lives.

 What is an intercaste queen?

 In normal queen development, the workers choose a few newly hatched larvae and feed them a diet of royal jelly.
-This exquisite diet of nothing-but-the-best allows the selected larvae to develop into fully functioning queens ready to mate.
+This exquisite diet of nothing but the best allows the selected larvae to develop into fully functioning queens ready to mate.

 If everything goes wrong, the colony may find itself in dire straits.
-The brood nest may still have some larvae but the young ones are all gone, so there is no possibility of feeding royal jelly to a newly hatched larvae.
+The brood nest may still have some larvae but the young ones are all gone, so there is no possibility of feeding royal jelly to newly hatched larvae.
 So what’s a colony to do?

 What happens is this: The colony picks the youngest larvae they can find and begin feeding royal jelly.
 These larvae are often about four days old, which is ancient for building queens.
 Nevertheless, in a last-ditch effort to save the colony, the workers try.